Ohio State University Marching Band: Back bend

-During the introduction and verse of "Buckeye Battle Cry", the drum major enters the stadium running down the ramp, then struts through the band and comes to the front of the ranks where they execute a back bend, forming their body into the shape of an O. After a dramatic pause, the drum major’s plume - or on special occasions, such as before the annual rivalry game against Michigan, the entire top of the drum major's hat - touches the turf, just before the band begins to play two choruses of “Buckeye Battle Cry” while marching toward the south end zone.
+During the introduction and verse of "Buckeye Battle Cry", the drum major enters the stadium running down the ramp, then struts through the band and comes to the front of the ranks where they execute a back bend, forming their body into the shape of an O. After a dramatic pause, the drum major's plume - or on special occasions, such as before the annual rivalry game against Michigan, the entire top of the drum major's hat - touches the turf, just before the band begins to play two choruses of "Buckeye Battle Cry" while marching toward the south end zone.
 The drum major reaches the end zone and tosses the baton over the goal post as the band finishes the downfield march.

 Neutron Man

-Orlas King (1942-2004), also known as the Neutron Man, would burst into original dances whenever the band played the Pointer Sisters' "Neutron Dance."
+Orlas King (1942-2004), also known as the Neutron Man, would burst into original dances whenever the band played the Pointer Sisters' "Neutron Dance".

 Filmography

 Accolades

 The Ohio State University Marching Band has been honored with The Sudler Trophy for outstanding college band, and in 1988 was featured in a multi-page article in USA Today.

 The band has also performed in seven Inaugural Parades.
 The band represented the State of Ohio during the inaugurations of Herbert Hoover, Richard Nixon (1969 and 1973), George H. W. Bush, George W. Bush (2001 and 2005), and Barack Obama (2009).

 In 2006, the Marching Band was featured during a taping of The Daily Show With Jon Stewart.
 Stewart brought his program to Columbus to spotlight Ohio's 2006 gubernatorial race.
-The band performed an arrangement of the show's theme music, and was featured during the closing segment known as the "Moment of Zen."
+The band performed an arrangement of the show's theme music, and was featured during the closing segment known as the "Moment of Zen".

-During the October 6, 2012 football game between the University of Nebraska–Lincoln and Ohio State, the Band performed a tribute to video games, containing music from games such as Pokémon, Super Mario Bros., Halo, Tetris, Pac-Man and The Legend of Zelda.
-During the performance, the band executed formations based on these video games, including a falling set of Tetris blocks, and an animated galloping figure of the horse Epona.
+During the October 6, 2012 football game between the University of Nebraska–Lincoln and Ohio State, the band performed a tribute to video games, containing music from games such as Pokémon, Super Mario Bros., Halo, Tetris, Pac-Man and The Legend of Zelda.
+During the performance, the band executed formations based on these video games, including a falling set of Tetris blocks, and an animated galloping figure of Epona.
 A fan's recording of the performance posted to YouTube the next day soon became a viral video, spread in part through video game fans that were directed to the video.
 The band's interim director at the time, Jon Waters, had planned for the performance based on the national broadcast of the night game, and that the video game theme would resonate with the college students that had grown up with the games.
 With the widespread attention to the performance, the school promoted Waters from interim to permanent band director.